J. Richard Joyner

 President, Tolleson Wealth Management

 Richard Joyner is President of Tolleson Wealth Management.
 He oversees key strategic, marketing and policy determinations for the company and its lines of business.
-Richard also serves on the Board of Directors, Executive Committee and Investment Committee.
+Richard also serves on the Board of Directors, Executive Committee, Trust Committee and Investment Committee.
 He is also President and CEO of Tolleson Wealth Management’s Private Wealth Management Group, where he is active in setting the vision and strategy for Tolleson Private Wealth Management.

 Richard works with multi-generational families to address the complex issues of successful wealth transfer.
 His expertise encompasses such diverse areas as complex income and estate tax planning; family dynamics and education; and investment management.
 He facilitates numerous family meetings for clients each year, and speaks regularly to families that want to overcome the old adage of “shirtsleeves to shirtsleeves” in three generations.